Sabre (travel reservation system): Controversy

 A 1982 study by American Airlines found that travel agents selected the flight appearing on the first line more than half the time.
 Ninety-two percent of the time, the selected flight was on the first screen.
 This provided a huge incentive for American to manipulate its ranking formula, or even corrupt the search algorithm outright, to favor American flights over its competitors in the results of flight search results, and the airline did not resist the temptation.

 At first this was limited to juggling the relative importance of factors such as the length of the flight, how close the actual departure time was to the desired time, and whether the flight had a connection, but with each success American became bolder.
 In late 1981, New York Air added a flight from La Guardia to Detroit, challenging American in an important market.
 Before long, the new flights suddenly started appearing at the bottom of the screen.
 Its reservations dried up, and it was forced to cut back from eight Detroit flights a day to none.

 On one occasion, Sabre deliberately withheld Continental's discount fares on 49 routes where American competed.
 A Sabre staffer had been directed to work on a program that would automatically suppress any discount fares loaded into the system.

 Congress investigated these practices, and in 1983 Bob Crandall, president of American, vocally defended the airline's preferential treatment of its own offerings in the system.
 "The preferential display of our flights, and the corresponding increase in our market share, is the competitive raison d'être for having created the system in the first place," he told them.
-The U.S. government disagreed, and in 1984 it outlawed the biasing practices for the search results.
+The U.S. government disagreed, and in 1984 it outlawed the biasing practices for the search results at SABRE, and United and TWA's own systems.

-Even after biases were eliminated, travel agents using the system leased and serviced by American were significantly more likely to choose American over other airlines.
-The same was true of United and its Apollo system.
-The airlines referred to this phenomenon as the "halo" effect.

-The fairness rules were eliminated or allowed to expire in 2010.
-By then, none of the major distribution systems was majority owned by the airlines.